Where To Eat Before A Show In LAThe 18 best places to eat before a show in Los Angeles.

-Before the Sunset Strip became a place people drank $20 vodka sodas and Snapchatted next to rooftop pools they’re never getting into, it was the best place to see live music in the country.
+Before the Sunset Strip became a place where people drank $20 vodka sodas and Instagram Storied next to rooftop pools they’re never getting into, it was the best place to see live music in the country.
 While those days are long gone, the great music venues still exist and no matter which one you’re heading to, make sure to start your night at Night Market beforehand.
 The LA Thai staple doesn’t just have some of the best food in the city, it’s also an excellent place to get a little rowdy.
-Prices are affordable, the atmosphere is very casual, and they have beer towers.
-Repeat: They have beer towers.
+Prices are affordable, the atmosphere is very casual, and they have lots of great things to drink.

 The Walt Disney Music Hall

 And some nights, you just want to listen to some classical music.
-Head immediately to The Walt Disney Concert Hall, home to the LA Philharmonic and the most acoustically perfect space in Los Angeles.
-And if you’re going in on a night of Tchaikovsky downtown, you’re only dinner move beforehand is down the hill at Redbird.
-The stunning space has a massive menu full of things you’re going to want and a classy vibe that doesn’t feel dull.
+Which means you’re going to The Walt Disney Concert Hall, home to the LA Philharmonic and the most acoustically perfect space in Los Angeles.
+And if you’re having a night of Tchaikovsky downtown, you’re only dinner move beforehand is down the hill at Redbird.
+The stunning space has a massive menu full of things you’re going to want and a classy feel that’s perfect for classical music pregaming.

 Chicago has The Second City, but Los Angeles has The Groundlings.
 And if you’re in the mood for the best sketch comedy in LA, the 40-year-old theater on Melrose is your place.
 The neighborhood has more pre-show dinner spots than it knows what to do with, but our move is always Village Idiot.
 The restaurant/bar a few blocks down has a good crowd, a fantastic beer list, and a solid menu that won’t make you slip into a food coma.